-White Collar Crime and Fraud Charges in Las Vegas
+White Collar Crime and Fraud Attorney in Las Vegas

 Nevada and the Federal government are aggressively pursuing charges for individuals who have been accused of any type of fraud related crime.
 This is especially true when the crime involves the financial and health care industry.